cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 IBC in depth.
 Discover the IBC protocol in detail:

-* Connection negotiation
+* Learn more about connection negotiation.
-* Connection states
+* Explore connection states.
-* How IBC repels hostile connection attempts
+* How IBC repels hostile connection attempts.

 </HighlightBox>

 Now that you covered the introduction and have a better understanding of how different Inter-Blockchain Communication (IBC) Protocol components and Interchain Standards (ICS) relate to each other, take a deep dive into IBC/TAO (transport, authentication, and ordering) and the [IBC module](https://github.com/cosmos/ibc-go).

 ## Connections

 If you want to connect two blockchains with IBC, you will need to establish an IBC **connection**.
 Connections, established by a four-way handshake, are responsible for:

 1. Establishing the identity of the counterparty chain.
 2. Preventing a malicious entity from forging incorrect information by pretending to be the counter party chain.
 IBC connections are established by on-chain ledger code and therefore do not require interaction with off-chain (trusted) third-party processes.